The Configuration Management data base (CMDB) creates and maintains the logical

-These logical service configurations are mapped with the physical configuration/inventory data
+These logical service configurations are mapped to the physical layout data of the supporting

 service elements, which helps in analyzing trends and reducing problems and incidents.

-The configurations are stored in a configuration management database (ServiceNow® CMDB) which consists of
+The configurations are stored in a configuration management database (ServiceNow CMDB) which consists of entities,

 - A physical entity, such as a computer or router